 If you plan to do any sort of maintenance on the hive, your first priority should be safety when siting it.
 Make sure that you have enough room around the hive to easily and quickly get away from it if anything goes wrong (e.g. a bee gets into your bee suit) while doing hive maintenance.
 In addition to safety, you need to make sure your hive is legally placed, which depends on your location.
 (See the section at the bottom, "Following the Law," for links to applicable ordinances.)
 Aside from these considerations, an ideally placed hive also follows these guidelines:

-- Unless your primary goal is to feed animals like skunks, you should raise the hive off the ground and avoid putting it directly in an animal pathway.
+Unless your primary goal is to feed animals like skunks, which is rarely anyone's reason for having a beehive, you should raise the hive off the ground and avoid putting it directly in an animal pathway.

 Items To Have